AdithyaIyer01/CardioGAN--ECG-Analyser-GAN-Deep-learning/README.md

 ## Installation

 1. **Clone the repository**:

-- Open Terminal and paste the following. git clone https://github.com/AdithyaIyer01/CardioGAN--ECG-Analyser-GAN-Deep-learning cd CardioGAN--ECG-Analyser-GAN-Deep-learning
+ - Open Terminal and paste the following.
+    ```bash
+    git clone https://github.com/AdithyaIyer01/CardioGAN--ECG-Analyser-GAN-Deep-learning
+    cd CardioGAN--ECG-Analyser-GAN-Deep-learning

 2. **Install the required libraries**:

-- Navigate to the project directory and run the following command to install all dependencies: pip install -r requirements.txt
+ - Navigate to the project directory and run the following command to install all dependencies:
+    ```bash
+    pip install -r requirements.txt

 ## Running the Project